-Second, a (preliminary) selection of the submitted bids is made.
-The residual risk and the preliminary selection of mitigation measures to take as part of the exhausted FRR or the escalation procedure is continuously updated based on the latest information (e.g., additional balancing energy bids submitted by BSPs, additional mitigation measures taken by BRPs, new forecasts and/or additional "slow-flexibility" bids from DP{PG}).
-As such, the preliminary selection reflects an internal process and is not directly visible to the FSP/SA.
-In line with the current procedures for the exceptional balancing measures, Elia will strive towards techno-economic efficiency by taking into account the duration and magnitude of the definite risk, the constraints and costs related to the activation of slow-starting units of the type DP{SU}^{22} as well as the technical constraints and costs related to the activation of the slow-flexibility bids provided by DP{PG}^{23} .
+In a next step, Elia makes a (preliminary) selection of the submitted bids.
+Elia continuously updates the residual risk and the preliminary selection of mitigation measures (i.e., activations of slow DP{SU} and/or activations of slow-flexibility bids related to DP{PG}) based on the latest information (e.g., additional balancing energy bids submitted by BSPs, additional mitigation measures taken by BRPs, new forecasts, additional "slow-flexibility" bids from DP{PG} and/or redispatch bids from DP{SU}).
+As such, the preliminary selection reflects an internal Elia process that is not visible to the FSP/SA.
+In line with the current procedures for the exceptional balancing measures, Elia will strive towards technoeconomic efficiency in the selection of the bids by taking into account the duration and magnitude of the definite risk, the constraints and costs related to the activation of slow-starting units of the type DP{SU}25 as well as the technical constraints and costs related to the activation of the slow-flexibility bids provided by DP{PG}26.
+Considering that different bids can reflect different technical constraints27 and that a combination of different bids might be required to cover the period for which the excessive residual risk is identified, the final selection of the bids to be activated is determined by the Elia system operator while striving towards techno-economic efficiency.